Partner Organizations

 Cincinnati Zoo & Botanical Garden was founded in 1873 and officially opened its doors in 1875, making it the second oldest Zoo in the United States.
 The mission and vision of the Cincinnati Zoo & Botanical Garden is dedicated to creating adventure, conveying knowledge, conserving nature, and serving the community.

-Cleveland Metroparks help to recruit volunteers for the monitoring effort in downtown Cleveland.
+Cleveland Metroparks help to recruit and manage volunteers for the monitoring effort in downtown Cleveland.

 Cleveland Museum of Natural History has been instrumental in helping to get a Lights Out program established in Cleveland.
 The Museum houses birds that were killed during migration in their scientific collection.